stefandmn/Mirror/README.md

 keyboard and mouse).

-The main interest of VNC is that it allows to take control of a remote machine, while displaying the desktop of it.
-So you can see in real time what is happening on your Raspberry Pi, without having to plug it into a screen!
+The main interest of VNC is that it allows to take control of a remote machine, while displaying the screen of it.
+So you can see in real time what is happening on your Raspberry Pi, without having to plug it into a monitor!